The BMW M5 E60: A Formula 1 Engine Trapped in a Luxury Suit

 Power Output: It produces a massive 500 HP (368 kW), allowing it to keep up with modern sports cars even two decades later.

-A front-angle shot of a black BMW M5 E60 on a mountain road during sunset with "The V10 Legend" text.
+A black Sapphire Black BMW M5 E60 sports sedan parked on a scenic mountain road during sunset.

 Exhaust Note: The S85's high-pitched scream is often cited as the greatest exhaust note ever produced by a sedan.